-Besides being the gateway to two of Australia’s most visited World Heritage Sites: the Great Barrier Reef, and the Daintree Rainforest, Cairns is also the starting point for a road trip to the Atherton Tablelands.
+If you plan a trip to Tropical North Queensland for the first time, I’m sure you will want to know what to do in Cairns.
+Besides being the gateway to two of Australia’s most visited World Heritage Sites: the Great Barrier Reef and the Daintree Rainforest, Cairns offers a variety of things to do and fun day trips, including a road trip to the Atherton Tablelands.

 All Fun and Free Things to Do in Cairns